asdfractal/clockwerks-catalogue/TESTING.md

 * Using Postman, confirm the server is sending the intended response
 * On the hero page, click each of the attribute buttons and confirm the expected heroes are being displayed
 * Click each button on and off very fast to ensure it doesn't break
+* Confirm loading spinner is displayed while waiting for response, and hides when the DOM is updated
 * Confirm the filter is disabled by clicking the button again
 #### Result
 Heroes can be filtered by their primary attribute